 Do you want to dive deeper into the world of marine science?
 Explore science at the New England Aquarium!
-From studying fish, jellies and fur seals, to becoming a better scientist as you contribute to a global research project, you will join researchers and educators as we investigate the world around us in a bid to better understand and protect our Blue Planet.
+From studying fish, jellies and fur seals, to becoming a better scientist as you contribute to ongoing research projects, you will join researchers and educators as we investigate the world around us in a bid to better understand and protect our Blue Planet.

-Marine Biologist in Training (MBIT) courses are challenging opportunities for students in ages 13 – 17 to learn about marine science through the New England Aquarium and build skills for problem solving, leadership and environmental stewardship.
+Marine Biologist in Training (MBIT) courses are challenging opportunities for students in grades 8 - 11 to learn about marine science through the New England Aquarium and build skills for problem solving, leadership and environmental stewardship.

 Discover the diversity and importance of the ocean’s most recognizable creatures as we study fish biology, behavior and their role in our world.